 - Challenging thoughts and perceptions to improve pain

-A Clinical Facilitator with expertise in pain management provides individualised case management, assist with health service navigation and support clients to achieve their pain management goals via regular face to face meetings.
+A Clinical Facilitator with expertise in pain management provides individualised case management, assists with health service navigation and supports clients to achieve their pain management goals through regular face-to-face meetings.

 Eligible clients will be able to access support from a multi-disciplinary, allied health team with expertise in pain management.
 The Clinical Facilitator will engage in regular case conferences with the team to ensure that the continuum of care is maintained.